-The 3 band EQ was a great feature, especially considering the size of the amp.
-It was nice to be able to shape our tone the way we wanted to, something we couldn’t do on every amp in the test.
+The 3-band EQ was a great feature, especially considering the size of the amp.
+It was nice to be able to shape our tone the way we wanted, something we couldn’t do on every amp in the test.

 The build quality was excellent for such a tiny amp, however.
 It was extremely light weight, and would make the perfect bedroom amp, or even a great studio amp to mic up if you’re looking for pure, organic tube overdrive.

 Verdict: The Marshall DSL1CR was about as much fun as you can have with a tube amp.
 It gave us the chance to push it hard, without offending neighbors or blowing out eardrums, which resulted in some mega Marshall tone.
-It didn’t take pedals well, but then again, it wasn’t really designed to.
-If you’re a big pedal user, check out the Pro Jr IV – but if you love the classic, raw Marshall tone – this is your amp.
+It didn’t take pedals well, but it wasn’t really designed to.
+If you’re a big pedal user, check out the Pro Jr IV, but if you love the classic, raw Marshall tone, this is your amp.